1-2-3 Waste Collection

 ✖ animal waste and bedding

-✖ Garden waste such as cut flowers
+✖ garden waste such as cut flowers

 We recommend cleaning your food waste bin regularly to keep it from smelling.
-When you empty your caddy each week, we recommend giving your bin quick rinse with water.
+When you empty your kitchen caddy each week, we recommend giving your bin quick rinse with water.
 For a more thorough clean, you can use half a lemon or a mix of white vinegar and bicarbonate of soda.
-You can also put your caddy in the dishwasher!
+You can also put your caddy in the dishwasher.
 Food scraps can also be stored in your freezer each week until your weekly food waste collection day.

 Residents are not required to contribute any additional costs for this service.